 These initiatives include the Pristine Seas Project, which seeks to identify and preserve the last untouched areas in the ocean; the Big Cats Initiative, a comprehensive program to protect endangered felines worldwide; and the Enduring Voices Project, which recently documented a language in India that had previously been unknown to linguists.

 National Geographic Expeditions also works with our travel partners to promote awareness about the world’s treasures and protect the places we explore together.
-The Lindblad-National Geographic Fund helps support whale researchers in Alaska and provide school supplies and environmental education to students and teachers in the Galápagos, among other projects.
-Through the Grosvenor Teacher Fellow program, we have sent more than 75 exemplary educators to destinations such as Antarctica, Arctic Norway, and Greenland aboard our fleet, to help them advance geographic knowledge in their classrooms.
+The Lindblad Expeditions-National Geographic (LEX-NG) Fund helps support conservation, research, education, and community development priorities in the regions our fleet explores, from Alaska to Galapagos to the Peruvian Amazon and beyond.
+Through the Grosvenor Teacher Fellow program, we have sent 145 exemplary educators to destinations such as Antarctica, Arctic Norway, and Galapagos aboard our fleet, to help them advance geographic knowledge in their classrooms.
 National Geographic Journeys with G Adventures also support local communities through a number of projects, from teaching hospitality skills to disadvantaged youth in Vietnam or helping establish a community restaurant in Peru.

 "Traveling with National Geographic affords us many opportunities to learn about and see things we would not have the ability to access on our own."